No-Cook Fudge Cake Recipe

 - Remove the cake from the tin, peel off the paper or Cling film and cover with the fudge icing.
 Lightly dust with sieved icing sugar.

 - Once cool, cut into squares and enjoy :).

 Favorite Party Food Cookery Books

-Have You Got a Great Cookie Recipe That You Want To Share?
+Have You Got a Great Recipe That You Want To Share?

-If you have a great recipe for kids cookies or cakes, then come on down and share it!
+If you have a great recipe for kids cookies, cakes or drinks, then come on down and share it!